RedHatInsights/insights-client/README.md

 $ sudo BYPASS_GPG=True EGG=../insights-core/insights.zip ./src/insights-client --no-gpg
 ```

-6. Repeat steps 5 and 6 upon making code changes.
+6. Repeat steps 4 and 5 upon making code changes.
 The majority of the client code lives in `insights-core/insights/client`.

 ## Architecture Summary
 The Insights Client consists of two pieces: the main RPM-installed executable that ships with RHEL (from here on, referred to as **wrapper**), and the updatable core module (from here on, referred to as **egg**).

 ### Wrapper
 The wrapper is the main entry point for the Insights Client.
 The wrapper's job is to initiate the **phases**, described later.
 For each phase, the wrapper iterates through the available eggs, and tries each in succession to perform a successful collection & upload.
 If an egg fails, the client will go on to try the next available egg.
 If all eggs fail, execution will halt.
 All possible eggs are described as follows, in the order in which they are tried:

  - `ENV_EGG` - an egg specified by the environment variable `EGG`
  - `NEW_EGG` - newest available egg, if an update has been performed